Government to Publish Draft EU Trade Agreement in Days - Guido Fawkes

 In an unexpected accelerating of the UK’s future relationship negotiations with the EU, Michael Gove and David Frost have announced they will table a draft trade agreement within the next nine days.
 This comes ahead of the second round of negotiations which will take place on home turf in London.
-Publishing a full draft of an FTA is a bold move which the EU sprung on the UK during Brexit negotiations.
+Publishing a full draft of an FTA is a bold move which the EU sprung on the UK during the previous Brexit negotiation round.
 The tables have turned…

 Read Gove’s written statement in full below: